Supporting Embedded Content

 <img src="https://browser.engineering/im/hes.jpg">

-A computer operator using a hypertext editing system in 1969Gregory Lloyd from Wikipedia, CC BY 2.0.
+Figure 1: A computer operator using the Hypertext Editing System in 1969.
+(Gregory Lloyd from Wikipedia, CC BY-SA 4.0 International.)

 Luckily, implementing images isn’t too hard, so let’s just get started.
 There are four steps to displaying images in our browser: